PyFilesystem/pyfilesystem2/docs/source/info.rst

 `epoch times <https://en.wikipedia.org/wiki/Unix_time>`_.
 The Info object will convert these to datetime objects from the standard library.
-Additionally, the Info object will convert permissions from a list of strings in to a `class`:fs.permissions.Permissions` objects.
+Additionally, the Info object will convert permissions from a list of strings in to a :class:`~fs.permissions.Permissions` objects.